 - demo boats will be cleaned after every use.

-- the changing room in the shop, and the changing facilities for demos, are closed, and we are not offering storage of personal items while you are on the water during a demo.
+- changing facilities for demos may not be available, and we are not offering storage of personal items while you are on the water during a demo.

 What we need you to do